the-technat/banana/docs/04_infra_addons.md

 ## Argo CD

 Must be adopted by itself to self manage it, adding more configs and also deploying the default netpols again.
-Sync it has sync-wave -5, you should probably already see how has read the config from git and is trying to match this state.
+Sync it has sync-wave -5, you should probably already see how it has read the config from git and is trying to match this state.
 This won't work since the ingress controller is missing, but that's fine.

 ## Cilium